Ever heard of a running streak?

 If all the drawbacks of maintaining a running streak haven’t put you off, and you are determined to run every day, here are some things to keep in mind.

-If you’re running every day, finding the right shoe for you is crucial for keeping injuries at bay.
+If you’re running every day, finding the right running shoes for you is crucial for keeping injuries at bay.

-Pushing hard on every run will not only increase your risk of injury, but it will also make it harder to stay motivated.
+Doing hard workouts on every run will not only increase your risk of injury, but it will also make it harder to stay motivated.
 Consistency is the aim of the game, so don’t make it more complicated.

 There’s no better way to keep you accountable than having a running buddy.
 Not only will you have more fun, but you’ll be less likely to skip a run- you can’t let them down!